94edwin89/TRAVEL-LIST/README.md

 Push to the branch (git push origin feature-name).
 Create a new Pull Request.
 Credits
-This project was created by [Your Name].
-Special thanks to [Person/Resource] for [specific contribution or inspiration].
+This project was created by [Edwin Jude].
+Special thanks to [Jonasschmedtman].